kubedb/cli/docs/guides/memcached/quickstart/quickstart.md

 # Memcached QuickStart

-This tutorial will show you how to use KubeDB to run a Memcached database.
+This tutorial will show you how to use KubeDB to run a Memcached server.

 <p align="center">
   <img alt="lifecycle"  src="/docs/images/memcached/memcached-lifecycle.png">